thuruht/farwhy_uni/DOCUMENTATION.md

 4. **Content Area**: Main content display
 5. **Modal Styles**: Dialog boxes and forms
 6. **Responsive Design**: Mobile adaptations

+## Mobile Responsiveness

+The admin dashboard and public events page have been optimized for mobile devices:

+### Admin Dashboard

+- Responsive sidebar that is accessible via a hamburger menu on small screens
+- Automatically closes the sidebar when a menu item is clicked on mobile
+- Tables are horizontally scrollable on small screens
+- Form inputs and buttons are sized appropriately for touch interaction
+- Improved modal dialogs for creating and editing content on mobile

+### Public Events Page

+- Responsive grid layout that adapts to different screen sizes
+- Card-based event display with appropriate sizing for mobile devices
+- Improved event modal for viewing event details on mobile
+- Optimized for both portrait and landscape orientations
+- Touch-friendly buttons and controls

+### Technical Implementation

+- Media queries handle layout changes at different breakpoints
+- Minimum touch target size of 44x44px for all interactive elements
+- Orientation-specific styles ensure content works in both portrait and landscape modes
+- Loading indicators provide feedback during data fetching operations

+## Media Storage

+The application uses Cloudflare R2 for storing media files:

+- **Event Flyers**: Uploaded via the event form and stored in `flyers/` directory in R2
+- **Blog Images**: Two types of blog images are supported:
+  1. **Featured Images**: Displayed as thumbnails in the blog list and at the top of blog posts
+  2. **Inline Images**: Embedded within blog post content via the Quill editor

+### Image Upload Process

+1. Images are uploaded via multipart form data to the `/api/admin/blog/upload-image` endpoint
+2. The server validates the file type (JPG, PNG, GIF, WebP supported)
+3. A unique filename is generated with timestamp and random string
+4. The file is stored in R2 bucket with appropriate content type
+5. A public URL is returned to the client (`/images/{path}`)
+6. The image can then be displayed or embedded in content

 ## Known Issues and Solutions